 Public restrooms have such a bad rap that people ignore the urgency of their bladders, so they don’t have to go in them.
 They wait until they get home to relieve themselves because they believe it is better.

 The idea that the location is so filthy that you will catch a disease or an infection from the seat is false — the myth of hazardous public toilets has been debunked by microbiologists who state that people will be safe to sit without worry.

 If you still have anxieties and questions about restrooms, look to trained professionals for the right information.
-Plumbing companies will know exactly how you can keep your pipes clear and your toilets running properly.
+They may not know much about custom toilet paper, but plumbing companies will know exactly how you can keep your pipes clear and your toilets running properly.
 Microbiologists will be aware of the riskiest germ situations, and which ones can be defeated by washing your hands.